AlexsLemonade/OpenScPCA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 ### Provide directions for reviewers

-_In this section, tell reviewers what kind of feedback you are looking for to help guide their review._
+_In this section, tell reviewers what kind of feedback you are looking for._
+_This information will help guide their review._

 #### Are there particularly areas you'd like reviewers to have a close look at?